 1) Basic Task — Introductions

 A few words on this prompt.
-First, it’s a perfect way (kinda like the Extempore 101 task) to introduce students to Sync, allowing to get the feel for how it works and adapt to the interface.
+First, it's a perfect way (kinda like the Extempore 101 task) to introduce students to Sync, allowing them to get the feel for how it works and adapt to the interface.
 Relatedly, participants are encouraged not just to complete the task in the TL, but also (and some would say of equal importance) focus on non-linguistic interpersonal social skills.
 Are they making eye contact with their partner(s)?
 Is their body language welcoming and not standoffish?
 Are they listening to their interlocutor(s) and not interrupting?
 Factoring in these elements adds an extra layer to this simple exchange of hellos.
 See the full description below.

 Description: You run into a new friend while studying abroad in Antarctica.
 By an extreme coincidence, your shared language is the TL you are both learning!
 Introduce yourself and get to know one another in the room.